dexcompiler/dsk/README.md

 # dsk

-A modern, cross-platform disk usage utility with rich terminal output.
-Built with C# 14 and .NET 10 for native AOT compilation.
+Disk usage, visualized beautifully. dsk gives you instant insights into your storage with rich terminal tables, smart grouping, and powerful filters.
+Native AOT compiled for speed, cross-platform by design.
+Supports JSON output, multiple themes, and wildcard filtering.

 ## Features